xgandibleux/metaNLOstu/README.md

 # metaNLOstu
-non-linear function optimized with a GA
+Non-linear function optimized with a GA

+A simple Genetic Algorithm (GA) aiming to find the optimum of a non-linear function.

+This implementation is the base of an exercice of the course "metaheuristics".